flyisland/connected-vehicle-web/README.md

 This is basically a copy and refactoring of [Aaron](https://github.com/aaron-613)'s amazing [Real-time Connected Buses Demo](https://sg.solace.com/bus/).
 The main purpose of the refactoring is to make the application more configurable.

 Together with the [data-generator](../../../connected-vehicle-data-generator/) project, you'd be able to customize the route's path, the speed of the vehicles, and the icon and picture of each vehicle type.
-It will you more easily to build a real-time connected **Things** demo on the google map for a particular situation, for example a connected Bike demo of the San Francisco city, or even a connected Boat demo of the Hong Kong city.
+It will let you more easily to build a real-time connected **Things** demo on the google map for a particular situation, for example a connected Bike demo of the San Francisco city, or even a connected Boat demo of the Hong Kong city.

 ## Configuration Guide